Playback speed

 12

-Controversy continues to surrounded Brent Hagenbuch’s run for Senate District (SD) 30.
+Controversy continues to surround Brent Hagenbuch’s run for Senate District (SD) 30.
 The latest scandal comes with a litany of lawsuits stemming from allegations that Hagenbuch was untruthful when he claimed his primary residence to be a commercial office building in his filing paperwork.
 Critics allege Hagenbuch actually lives outside of SD 30 and is therefore ineligible to be a Senator for that district under the Texas Constitution.

 We paid Hagenbuch a visit in the video above.
 He wasn’t home (at the office), but his staff was so we asked some questions.